3quraishi/3quraishi/README.md

 # Hello There! 👋 [![](https://visitcount.itsvg.in/api?id=3quraishi&icon=0&color=0)](https://visitcount.itsvg.in)

 Hi!
-I'm Nawaz—a bald guy gone bold on data!
+I'm Nawaz - a bald guy gone bold on data!
 I am passionate about solving business challenges into actionable solutions through code and structured problem-solving.
 Whether it's streamlining processes or uncovering insights from data, I believe in keeping things elegantly simple.
 <!--
 **3quraishi/3quraishi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.